DuskSystems/nix-proton/README.md

 I'll likely upstream this into nixpkgs eventually, but there's a few blockers/concerns:
 - [Opening links on NixOS may not work by default](https://github.com/NixOS/nixpkgs/issues/160923).
 - There's a bug with the Mail client on Wayland not working on initial launch.
 Opening with X11 once, then using Wayland from then on works fine.
 (Support Ticket #3578963)
 - Protons release process is a little spotty, with old tags/branches being deleted when their repos are re-synced.
+Hence the nightly builds.
 - No MacOS support currently.